HNelson98/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

-  sql databases are relational databases. a relational database uses two or more tables with columns and rows
+  sql is a language that lets us interact with a relational database.
+Relational databases are a place to stor infromation on different tables.

 - [ ] Why do tables need a `primary key`?